- Starting with Jive Cats

 Next you need shoes that allow you to turn easily on the ball of your foot: they should be secure and comfortable with a smooth sole.

 It is not an exercise class so please wear clothes suitable for a casual social gathering.
 Clothing layers are a good idea so that you can adjust to suit the weather and the energy that you are burning.

 If you are exerting yourself, especially during warm weather, then a small sports towel can help you to stay fresh.
 It goes without saying that personal hygiene is important.

 Please bear in mind that some jewellery or any 'loose' clothing may create difficulties when partner dancing.

 It's good if you have someone to come with you to the class and to practice with between classes but it is absolutely NOT A REQUIREMENT.
 About 60% of our students are couples who come together.

 We seek a good balance between 'leaders' and 'followers'.
-Sometimes two females attend togther to form a dance couple.
+Sometimes two females attend together to form a dance couple.

 Q. Do I need to be very fit?

 Dancing is a pleasant way to exercise safely and at your own pace, improving your balance, posture and agility.
 It's even good for your brain.
-Our social events have dancers aged from their teens up to 80, all enjoying the positive impact of dancing.
+Our social events have dancers aged from their teens to their 70s, all enjoying the positive impact of dancing.

 You control how much energy you want to use.
 We will never push you to over-exert yourself.
 If you have a physical limitation you should work within that limitation and we can often give advice on how to modify what we are teaching to suit you.

 Q. How can I practice what I learn?

 In addition to practice breaks during each class, we offer a wide range of opportunities for social dancing so that you can expand you social circle, enjoy great music from live bands and DJs and play with what you have assimilated in the class.

 Q. What is Jive Cats conduct policy?